-Is this kind of submission really what God wants?
+What kind of submission does God want?

 The kind of submission that “just doesn’t say no” is a scary one, especially considering that there are some men that abuse their positions as the leader of the home and are physically abusive.
 Women are taught to simply not say no and give in to their husbands – no matter how they are treated – or they are sinning.

 Do people actually think like this?
 Frighteningly so.
 I recall at one time I had one older lady in the church even tell me that if a husband was beating you up every day you couldn’t leave him, you would have to stay and do everything he said.
 Thankfully I had a loving mother that taught me otherwise… but what about those girls that listened to this woman’s advice?!
 This is a gross misunderstanding of Biblical submission!
 Your husband should never, ever hurt you.

 Yes, the Bible says that we have to be submissive.
 We can’t really get past that fact.

 “Wives, submit to your husbands, as is fitting in the Lord” (Colossians 3:18)

 “A wife belongs to her husband instead of to herself…” (1 Corinthians 7:4)

 “Let the wife see that she respects her husband” (Ephesians 5:33).